 2. Use the library

 From my experience, most college library floors are assumed to be at a certain noise level.
-The first floor is considered the loudest, while the top floor is typically the quietest.
-I like to go somewhere in between because absolute silence drives me nuts and people talking loudly distracts me.
+The first floor is considered the loudest, while the top floor is normally the quietest.
+I like to go somewhere in between because absolute silence drives me nuts and too many voices distract me.
 Try out different nooks and crannies in the library, and eventually you’ll find your Goldilocks “just right” situation for optimum studying.

 4. Meet with your advisors and professors

 Going into college, I had major doubts (no pun intended).
 I was hesitant about my major and went through an entire phase of debating whether I should change it or not.
 In thinking my entire future depended on whether I continued on my current path, I learned how to approach the situation the difficult way.
 Speaking with my advisors and professors provided meaningful perspective where I was able to happily settle with where I was meant to be.
 (In college, programs and their reputability vary, so having options to change your major is something to consider when choosing your school.)